datawhores/empuploader/README.md

 - on Windows they provide binaries at https://eternallybored.org/misc/gifsicle/
 - the binary should be in your path and callable via gifsicle or gifsicle.exe depending on your os

+# ffmpeg
+- The required binaries are in the ffmpeg-win for windows user
+- For linux it is ffmpeg-unix
+- Note the binaries can not be used from these directories instead they must be save to your path.
+- For linux users with sudo please read about how to install ffmpeg and ffprope
+- For Windows user if you need help please come to the site, or ask on github.
+The binaries must be in your windows path

 # Intro
 Their are two modes in this program you must pick one and only 1 of the following commandline flags/options